discoverygarden/dgi_image_discovery/README.md

 ### Adding a "Representative Image" field to your content type

-To override the discovered thumbnail, you can add a new field to each of your applicable content types.
+To override the use of the "Islandora" thumbnail, you can add a new field to each of your applicable content types.
 To do this:

 1. In the "Manage fields" page for your content type, choose "Create a new field".
 1. In the "Add a new field" list, choose "Reference > Media".